 - Salt to taste

-- Drain the noodles and let sit over the sink and drip all the excess water out.
+- Wash the noodles under warm water and let them sit over the sink and drip all the excess water out.

 - Using a large bowl, add the carrots, cucumber, coriander, shallots, sesame seeds, cashews and mint.